gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/decision-model.md

 $$\underset{Z∈ℤ}{\text{maximize}}\quad f(\{(ℙ(X=𝐬∣Z), \mathcal{U}(𝐬)) ∣ 𝐬∈𝐒\}). \tag{1}$$

 **Decision model** refers to the mixed-integer linear programming formulation of this optimization problem.
-This page explains how to express decision strategy, path probability, path utility, and the objective in the mixed-integer linear form.
+This page explains how to express decision strategy, path probability, path utility, and the objective in the mixed-integer linear form.%% grammar?
 We also present standard objective functions, including expected value and risk measures.
-We based the decision model on [^1], sections 3 and 5.
+The original decision model formulation was described in [^1], sections 3 and 5.
+We base the decision model on an improved formulation described in [^2] section 3.3.
 We recommend reading the references for motivation, details, and proofs of the formulation.

 ## Decision Variables